-\\ The Child Care Planning Committee (Planning Committee) generally meets the first Wednesday of the month from 12:00 - 2:00 p.m. at various locations throughout the County.
-Due to physical distancing practices during COVID-19, the Planning Committee will meet virtually using Microsoft Teams.
-The public is welcome to attend Planning Committee meetings and participate in its work groups.
-To confirm meeting schedule and verify meeting locations, check the Office for the Advancement of Early Care and Education website at childcare.lacounty.gov or contact Michele Sartell by e-mail at msartell@ph.lacounty.gov or by telephone at (213) 639-6239.
+The Child Care Planning Committee (Planning Committee) generally meets the first Wednesday of the month from 12:00 - 2:00 p.m.
+The public is welcome to attend the meetings and participate in its work groups.
+To confirm the meeting schedule and verify meeting locations, check the Office for the Advancement of Early Care and Education website at https://childcare.lacounty.gov/planning-committee/ or contact Erica Weiss by e-mail at eweiss@ph.lacounty.gov or by telephone at (213) 639-6418.
+The Planning Committee does not planning-committee or some meet in July and August.